Pie In A Bowl

 Where To Buy Cheap Bowls

-I buy cheap ovenproof bowls at thrift shops for the sole purpose of making pies in them and giving them away.
+I buy cheap ovenproof bowls at thrift shops and garage sales for the sole purpose of making pies in them and giving them away.

 Because they’re cheap and secondhand, there’s no need for the recipient to return the bowl.
 They can just keep it or re-thrift it.